alimoorreza/CS195-Fall24-Notebook-1/README.md

 ![color lookup](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/etc/histogram_equalization_eq2.png)

 where $I^{'}(x,y)$ denotes the histogram equalized image value at pixel location $(x,y)$.
-Apply your newly implemented *Histogram Equalization* on the provided input image to see how it affects.
-The following figures show the result on another input image called **Himalaya**:
+Apply your newly implemented *Histogram Equalization* on **Image#2**: [this link](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/data/himalaya_dark.png) to see how it affects.
+The following figures show the result:

 ![Result task#2](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/etc/task2_result.png)

-## What you need to do :exclamation:
-<b>Notebook #1 consists of the following exercises</b> [ 1 point each ]:
-1. Print out all of the unique values for the `Type 1` column of the dataset.
-  > *Hint: I'm looking for each possible primary type to be ouput once, not a list of the primary type of each pokemon.
-For example, if I tossed a coin 3 times and got Heads, Tails, Heads, the unique values of the coin flip are Heads and Tails.
-There is a function for this.*
-2. Create a subset of data representing pokemon whose primary type is **Fire** 🔥, and the second type is **Flying** 🦅.
-Save this DataFrame to the variable name `fire_flying_pokemon`.
-Display the first 5 lines of this subset.
-3. Using `fire_flying_pokemon`, what is the median **Attack** of Fire Flying Pokemon?
-4. Create a subset with only pokemon from Generation I. Include 5 columns, the `Generation`, `Name`, `Type 1`, `Type 2`, and `Total`.
-  - *For an extra challenge, see if you can do this in one line.*
-5. Which primary type of pokemon is the overall strongest? (not looking for philosophical debates here, I'm looking at the average of the 'Total' column, [grouped by](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.groupby.html) Type--so Fire v Water v Grass etc.).
-6. **Do something cool**.
-Using the Pokemon dataset, get creative and show me something about the dataset.
-Use a text cell to explain what you did.
- - *Need some help getting started here?
-Try asking a question about the dataset and see if you can use Python and Pandas to answer the question*

-Use a Markup cell to put your name at the top of the file.
+Use the two starter notebooks to finish the implementations.
 Submit this assignment through the CodePost link (find it on Blackboard).

 ## :white_check_mark: Grading:
 I will update the following rubric with your grade after you have completed the assignment.